Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum: Introduction

 Experimental evidence from the oculomotor system for the existence of internal models of exogenous signals comes in four forms.
 First, there is the so-called predictive capability of the smooth pursuit system - to track moving targets with zero steady-state error \cite{BAHILL83A,DENO95,WYATT88}.
 Second, it has been shown experimentally that exogenous signals that can be modeled by low-order linear exosystems are easily tracked, while unpredictable signals are not \cite{BAHILL83B,COLLEWIJN84,DENO95,MICHAEL66}.
 Third, in an experiment called {\em target blanking}, a moving target is temporarily occluded, yet the eye continues to move \cite{CERMINARA09,CHURCHLAND03}; researchers postulate the brain has an internal model of the motion of the target.
 The fourth evidence comes from an experiment called the {\em error clamp}, in which the retinal error is artificially clamped at zero using an experimental apparatus that places the target image on the fovea \cite{BARNES95,MORRIS87,STONE90}.
 Despite zero retinal error, the eye continues to track the target, suggesting that extraretinal signals drive the pursuit system.

-{\bf Organization}. \ This paper is organized as follows.
-In the next section we derive the open-loop model of the oculomotor system, particularly developing the error model.
-In Section~\ref{sec:controldesign} we pose the VOR, OKR, gaze fixation, and smooth pursuit as a control synthesis problem.
-We solve this problem using the theory of adaptive internal models.
+{\bf Organization}. \ This report is organized as follows.
+In the next section we derive the open-loop model of the oculomotor system.
+In Section~\ref{sec:problem} we derive the error model, formulate the disturbance rejection problem, and solve the problem using the theory of adaptive internal models.
 In Section~\ref{sec:simulations} we present simulation results.
 In Section~\ref{sec:discuss} we compare our model architecture to current architectures involving the cerebellum.
-Concluding remarks and future research directions are presented in Section~\ref{sec:conclude}.
+Concluding remarks are presented in Section~\ref{sec:conclude}.